-- Where there is a clear advantage of using public sector expertise i.e. in public administration capacity building activities requiring access to support of a Member State public administration. - The mandatory results/outputs and the contribution to an overall reform is relatively clear and, the Beneficiary has a good understanding of the relevant part of the related Union acquis and/or standards or the relevant area of cooperation, and has selected the type of administrative system it intends to adopt.

-• A clear political commitment by the Beneficiary in the framework of the political dialogue between EU and the Beneficiary exists and sufficient budgetary resources are allocated to ensure that the needed resources (financial, staff, etc.) are mobilised for the reform process as such (including the Twinning project).
+- Where there is a clear advantage of using public sector expertise i.e. in public administration capacity building activities requiring access to support of a Member State public administration. - The mandatory results/outputs and the contribution to an overall reform are clear and the Beneficiary administration has a good understanding of the relevant parts of the related Union acquis and/or standards or the relevant area of cooperation, and has selected the type of administrative system it intends to adopt. - A clear political commitment by the Beneficiary in the framework of the political dialogue between EU and the Beneficiary exists and sufficient budgetary resources are allocated to ensure that the needed resources (financial, staff, etc.) are mobilised for the reform process as such (including the Twinning project).